$n$-permutability and linear Datalog implies symmetric Datalog: Introduction

 \section{Introduction}

 In the last decade, algebraic methods have led to much progress in classifying the complexity of the non-uniform Constraint Satisfaction Problem (CSP).
-The programming language Datalog, whose origins lie in logic programming and database theory, has been playing an important role in describing the complexity of CSP since at least the classic paper of Feder and M. Vardi~\cite{feder-vardi}, where Feder and Vardi used Datalog to define CSPs of bounded width.
+The programming language Datalog, whose origins lie in logic programming and database theory, has been playing an important role in describing the complexity of CSP since at least the classic paper of T. Feder and M. Vardi~\cite{feder-vardi}, where Feder and Vardi used Datalog to define CSPs of bounded width.
 In an effort to describe the finer hierarchy of CSP complexity, V. Dalmau~\cite{dalmau-linear-datalog-pw-duality} asked which CSPs can be solved using the weaker language of linear Datalog, and later L. Egri, B. Larose and P. Tesson~\cite{egri-larose-tesson-symmetric-datalog} introduced the even weaker symmetric Datalog.

-We want to show that if $\CSP(\A)$ can be solved by a linear Datalog program (alternatively, has bounded pathwidth duality) and $\algA$ is $n$-permutable for some $n$, then $\CSP(\A)$ can be solved by a \emph{symmetric} Datalog program (and so lies in $\compL$).
+We want to show that if $\CSP(\A)$ can be solved by a linear Datalog program (alternatively, has bounded pathwidth duality) and $\algA$ generates an $n$-permutable variety for some $n$, then $\CSP(\A)$ can be solved by a \emph{symmetric} Datalog program (and so lies in $\compL$).
 While this yields an ``if and only if'' description of symmetric Datalog, it is not a perfect characterization -- describing the structures $\A$ such that $\CSP(\A)$ is solvable by linear Datalog is an open problem.
 However, once CSPs for which linear Datalog works are classified, we will immediately get an equally good classification of symmetric Datalog CSPs.

-In particular, should it turn out that \SDjoin\ implies bounded pathwidth duality, we would have a neat characterization of problems solvable by symmetric Datalog: It is the class of problems whose algebras omit all tame congruence theory types except for the Boolean type (we go into greater detail about this in the Conclusions).
+In particular, should it turn out that admitting only the lattice and/or Boolean tame congruence types implies bounded pathwidth duality, we would have a neat characterization of problems solvable by symmetric Datalog: It would be the class of problems whose algebras omit all tame congruence theory types except for the Boolean type (we go into greater detail about tame congruence theory in Preliminaries and Conclusions).

-Our result is similar to, but incomparable with, what V. Dalmau and B. Larose have shown~\cite{dalmau-larose-symmetric-datalog}: Their proof shows that 2-permutability plus being solvable by Datalog implies solvability by symmetric Datalog.
+Our result is similar to, but incomparable with what V. Dalmau and B. Larose have shown~\cite{dalmau-larose-symmetric-datalog}: Their proof shows that 2-permutability plus being solvable by Datalog implies solvability by symmetric Datalog.
 We require both less ($n$-permutability for some $n$ as opposed to 2-permutability) and more (linear Datalog solves $\CSP(\A)$ as opposed to Datalog solves $\CSP(\A)$).